As a cross stitch beginner, cross stitching is great fun and really easy to learn. Follow these tips and you will be cross stitching in no time.

 You will need a hoop or stretcher bar frame to keep your fabric tight and this will help you make stitches that are uniform.
 It is best if you can find a frame large enough to cover your entire design.

 The graph has squares that contain a symbol that represents 1 stitch.
 Each symbol corresponds to a color of embroidery floss.
 Usually the floss is identified by name and number on a color code.
+Most if not all counted patterns are designed so that a cross stitch beginner can easily follow the instructions.

 You will need to find the center of your fabric by folding it in half horizontally and then vertically.
 Then put your needle through the center of the fabric.
 Next you will need to find the center of your graph and then begin stitching from the center out to the edges.